William Shield: Death and subsequent historical problems

 William Shield died on Sunday 25 January 1829 (the date celebrated as Robbie Burns Day) at his house at 31 Berners Street, London.
 His will (dated 29 June 1826) left his worldly goods and a glowing testimonial "to my beloved partner, Ann, Mrs. Shield".

 Victorian chroniclers skirted round the problem, but when the will was proved on 6 March 1829 the estate was claimed by, "Ann Stokes, alias Shield, Spinster, belonging to Marleybone".

 His favourite violin was given to King George IV, who insisted that the full value be given to Ann.
 Within six months she also sold his library of music, but nothing more is known of her.

 Shield is buried in the same grave as Johann Peter Salomon in the floor of the south cloisters of Westminster Abbey.
-Surprisingly, it seems no marker of any kind was put in place at the time to show where he lay.
+It seems no marker of any kind was put in place at the time to show where he lay.
 There was quite a search made near the centenary of his death and eventually a small marble tablet was put as near the grave as could be ascertained.